FazeFlynn/Aptitude-LR/readme.md

 ### **4. Practice Problems**

-1. $ A $ can complete a job in 15 days and $ B $ in 20 days.
+1. $A$ can complete a job in 15 days and $B$ in 20 days.
 If they work together, how many days will they take?
-2. $ C $ is 40% more efficient than $ D $.
-If $ D $ can finish a task in 25 days, how long will it take $ C $ to finish it?
+2. $C$ is 40% more efficient than $D$.
+If $D$ can finish a task in 25 days, how long will it take $C$ to finish it?
-3. $ A $ and $ B $ together can complete a job in 8 days.
-If $ A $ alone can complete it in 12 days, how long will $ B $ take alone?
+3. $A$ and $B$ together can complete a job in 8 days.
+If $A$ alone can complete it in 12 days, how long will $B$ take alone?
 4. A pipe can fill a tank in 6 hours.
 Another pipe can fill it in 9 hours.
 How long will both pipes take together?
-5. $ A $ can do a job in 10 days, $ B $ in 12 days, and $ C $ in 15 days.
-They start working together but $ A $ leaves after 3 days.
-How long will it take for $ B $ and $ C $ to complete the remaining work?
+5. $A$ can do a job in 10 days, $B$ in 12 days, and $C$ in 15 days.
+They start working together but $A$ leaves after 3 days.
+How long will it take for $B$ and $C$ to complete the remaining work?

 ---